Diary of a Youth Ranger

 In the early evening, we set up the moth trap.
 It was a large wooden box with a small opening at the top, above which was a lightbulb.
 The lightbulb, we were warned, was really bright and could temporarily blind you if you stared at it like a gecko without a tongue.
 We left the trap overnight and came back the next morning to see the results.

 We found a lot more variety than I expected!
-Some Orange Swifts, Yellow Underwings, and another with a very long and strange name that I can’t remember for the life of me.
-We did find one huge Hawk Moth, which was very exciting; Who knew you could get moths that size in this county (certainly not me).
+Some orange swifts, yellow underwings, and another with a very long and strange name that I can’t remember for the life of me.
+We did find one huge hawk-moth, which was very exciting; who knew you could get moths the size of your hand in this county (certainly not me).

 It was originally going to be a moth session for younger children, so they could come and learn about moths and set them free.
 Since I was doing work experience that week with another volunteer, we had the opportunity to help out with the activities.
 I enjoyed learning about all the different moths, especially now that I can use specific species names in my stories and brag to my friends about being able to identify them.